Illinois offers faculty and staff the opportunity to add an international component to their course work through short-term study abroad programs.

 Student Safety Abroad

 Be informed, be prepared, and be vigilant to improve student safety.
-Prior to your departure, questions about your specific location may be directed to Erin DeLuca In the event of a local, regional, or global crisis that occurs while you or your group are abroad, Illinois recommends that program leaders follow the advice of local authorities, consults the nearest U.S. Embassy or Consulate for the most up-to-date information, and make contact with the Office of International Safety and Security
+Prior to your departure, questions about your specific location may be directed to Erin DeLuca In the event of a local, regional, or global crisis that occurs while you or your group are abroad, Illinois recommends that program leaders follow the advice of local authorities, consults the nearest U.S. Embassy or Consulate for the most up-to-date information, and make contact with International Safety and Security

 The Smart Traveler Enrollment Program (STEP) is a free resource of the U.S. Department of State for U.S. Citizens.
 STEP has three main benefits for travelers; access to crucial information on the safety, security, and operation of the country of destination, U.S. Embassy aid in event of a man-made, natural, or personal emergency, and assistance with U.S. based family communication in an emergency.
 Registering as part of the STEP programs allows the U.S. government to quickly intervene if you are victim of a serious crime or go missing.
 Enrollment for STEP can be done as an individual trip, a group trip, a frequent traveler account.
 STEP is also a resource when planning travel, signing up to receive information about countries of considered travel will aid in making informed decisions when making plans.